 Labradoodle Brushing (Step 3)

 You’re going to need to brush your Labradoodle before utilizing the pooch hair scissors.
-On the off chance that you don’t get the mattes and tangles out, at that point you won’t have the option to shave through them.
+On the off chance that you don’t get the mattes and tangles out, at that point, you won’t have the option to shave through them.
 Start by utilizing the slicker brush and afterward switch over to brush.
-When you evacuate the vast majority of the mattes then you can prepare to prep your Labradoodle.
+When you evacuate the vast majority of the mats then you can prepare to prep your Labradoodle.

 Grooming a Labradoodle

 - Grab your dog hair clippers and start with a longer blade attachment.
 I generally start with a size #10 blade which corresponds to around 1 and ¼ inches.
 You can go shorter or longer depending on the look you’re going for.
 If your dog’s hair is really matted, you’re going to have to shave them with a lot shorter blade.

 - Put your Labradoodle in the sitting position.
 This is one of the easiest positions to groom their back.

 Grooming a Labradoodles Back

 - While your Labradoodle is sitting, start at the highest point of its back and work your way down to its butt.
 Always cut in the same direction that the hair grows as this is easiest on the razor and won’t pull at your Labradoodle’s hair.